 Note: Please note that, the service endpoints are only accessible through the CTL node.
-That is why the “update_hosts_file” function modify the hosts files to interact with the OpenStack instance.
+That is why the “update_hosts_file” function modifies the hosts files to interact with the OpenStack instance.

 Running the TesterScript.py, as mentioned before, require that the user enters the IP of the CTL, and the detailed information for authentication.
 After that, a connection is established successfully, the user is presented with menu that lists the functions she can perform.
 Most of the functions can be found in MasterScript.py, as well as the ProfileScript.py and ReloadScript.py functions.
 The figure below shows how the user can enter the authentication details, as well as the host of several functions that are provided for the user to try out.